Man Utd transfer news: Smalling joins Roma on loan | Goal.com

 "Hopefully I can hit the ground running.
 I’m looking forward to joining up with my teammates.”

-Smalling had spent nearly a decade at United, making 323 appearances for the club since joining from Fulham in the summer of 2010.
+Smalling has spent nearly a decade at United, making 323 appearances for the club since joining from Fulham in the summer of 2010.

-However, the arrival of Harry Maguire from Leicester for £80 million ($97m) earlier this month increased competition for places in the United defence.
+However, the arrival of Harry Maguire from Leicester for £80 million ($97m) earlier this month increased competition for places in the United defence, with Smalling yet to feature at all so far this season.

 With the likes of Victor Lindelof, Phil Jones and Marcos Rojo also competing for a centre-back slot, Red Devils boss Ole Gunnar Solskjaer believes the move is the best way for Smalling to guarantee regular first-team football.